Wyre Rivers Trust

 General Manager

-Hobbies: Cricket, Angling, Cooking & Eating.
+Hobbies: Cricket, angling, cooking & eating.

 Tom did a degree in Marine Biology and Coastal Zone Management.
 He joined the Wyre Rivers Trust in 2014, initially as a Science Projects Officer seconded from Ribble RT before becoming WRT’s first employee and Programme Manager in 2016.
 He oversees each of the trusts projects from development to delivery, he is also responsible for developing funding bids, species and habitat surveys and collaborative working with partner organisations.
 You can follow him on twitter @TM_WRT